New report reveals why WhatsApp founders Jan Koum, Brian Acton left Facebook

-In May, this year it was announced that WhatsApp co-founder Jan Koum was leaving the company.
-The news came after Facebook was facing increasing criticism in light of the Cambridge Analytica data leaks scandal.
-Earlier in the March, the other WhatsApp co-founder Brian Acton had tweeted saying that, it was time to delete Facebook in light of the data privacy scandal.
+In May, it was announced that WhatsApp co-founder Jan Koum was leaving the company.
+The news came as Facebook faced criticism in light of the Cambridge Analytica data leaks scandal.
+Earlier in March, the other WhatsApp co-founder Brian Acton had tweeted saying that, it was time to delete Facebook.
 Acton had resigned from the company in September 2017 and his tweet attracted a lot of attention.
-Now, a new detailed report in Wall Street Journal has revealed more details around the reasons why Koum and Acton left Facebook.
+Now, a new detailed report in Wall Street Journal has revealed more about why Koum and Acton left Facebook.

 According to the Wall Street Journal report, things did not end well between WhatsApp’s founders Acton and Koum, and Facebook CEO Mark Zuckerberg and COO Sheryl Sandberg.
 The latter put increasing pressure on the duo for new business models to earn revenue for the messaging app, which WhatsApp’s founders resisted.

 In fact, both founders have given up stock worth $1.3 billion in total, after they resigned from the company.
-The report says, that Koum and Acton had “persistent disagreements in recent years” with Zuckerberg and Sandberg and “the environment was ‘very passive-aggressive,'” according to one person, who is not named.
+The report says, that Koum and Acton had “persistent disagreements in recent years” with Zuckerberg and Sandberg, and “the environment was ‘very passive-aggressive,'” according to one unnamed person, quoted in the article.

 There were several cultural incompatibility issues between the employees of WhatsApp and Facebook as well.
 Additionally, both Zuckerberg and Sandberg asked WhatsApp founders to look at advertising as a revenue model.
 When Koum and Acton had launched the messaging app, the idea was to keep advertising entirely out.